cpliakas/quickbase-do-query/README.md

 quickbase-do-query --table-id="[TABLE_ID]" --query="{7.EX.'Find me'}"
 ```

-You should see output similar to example below:
+You should see output similar to the example below:

 ```json
 {